eqmvii/echat/README.md

-# EQMVII-React-Express-Starter
+# EQMVII-PRES

+Postgres / React / Express Starter

 This is a starter for a simple express server connected to a React front end prepped for Heroku deployment.
+It is also hooked up to a postgres DB and includes instructions for getting that working locally and with heroku.

 The React front end can be developed using the Create React App hot reloading dev server, then built and deployed and served from the backend server for deployment on Heroku.

 # Startup, Development, and Deployment